-The path to becoming a veterinarian begins before vet school, so take stock of what you need to do to apply for admission to a DVM program.
+The path to becoming a veterinarian begins before vet school, so take stock of what you need to do to apply for admission to a DVM program like St. George’s University (SGU) School of Veterinary Medicine.
+Creating a process and strategy for finishing requirements is important.
+Being organized will help you figure out what to work on now and what to expect later in the process.
+The overview below can help you get started.

 1. Complete all course prerequisites

-Most vet schools expect applicants to have a bachelor’s degree, and students can pursue any major they choose.
-It’s also important to be sure to complete veterinary school prerequisites.
-Required coursework varies from one program to the next, but you can look into specifics using the Veterinary Medical School Admission Requirements (VMSAR) directory.
-Many of these prerequisites are science classes, which is important for the schools that will be educating future veterinarians.
+Required coursework varies from one program to the next, but you can look into specifics for the SGU veterinary medicine requirements as an example.
+Another option would be to use the Veterinary Medical School Admission Requirements (VMSAR) directory.
+Many of these prerequisites are science classes, which are important to the schools that will be educating future veterinarians.

 2. Gain as much animal and veterinary experience as you can